One of my favorite Broadway musicals in recent memory is Mean Girls — yes, the same story as the infamous teen movie.

 The thumbnail is part of the visual first impression a potential viewer sees after they’ve typed in the search, hit enter, and the results pop up.
 The thumbnail is where you distinguish yourself from the other search results and really earn their click.

-The thumbnail and the title of this video are the same, which reinforces to the viewer that this video is indeed about the topic that they’re searching for.
+The thumbnail and the title of this YouTube video are the same, which reinforces to the viewer that this content is indeed about the topic that they’re searching for.
 The thumbnail also features the smiling face of the on-camera talent, who is wearing the uniform of an HVAC professional, telling you this person knows what they’re talking about.

 They make this the easy, intuitive choice to watch if you’re searching for this topic and if you’re creating the high-quality videos you should be you’ll be much more likely to earn those subscribers.